plone/training/docs/migrations/migrations.md

 : Plone security hotfixes will be made available for this series.
   For more information, see the [security update policy](https://plone.org/security/update-policy).

-From the moment Plone 6 is released, Plone 6.0.x will be under maintenance support, and Plone 5.2.x will be under security support.
+From the moment Plone 6 was released, Plone 6.0.x was under maintenance support, and Plone 5.2.x will be under security support when Plone 6.1 is released.
-That means new features are being developed for Plone 6.1.x, and bugfixes are being developed for Plone 6.0.x.
+That means new features are being developed for Plone 6.1.x while bugfixes are being developed for Plone 6.0.x.

-Plone intends to provide stable releases (for example, 5.2.8 is a stable release of the 5.2.x series).
+Plone intends to provide stable releases (for example, 5.2.14 is a stable release of the 5.2.x series).
 Only bugfixes and changes that extend or improve an existing feature—as long as they don't break anything—make it into a bugfix release.